savepong/yournextstore/README.md

 ### Metadata

-Additionally, Your Next Store uses product metadata to provide more context information about the products.
+Additionally, Handmade.in.th uses product metadata to provide more context information about the products.
 You can specify the following metadata fields:

 | Field      | Required | Description                                                                     |
 | ---------- | :------: | ------------------------------------------------------------------------------- |